The GDPR includes six principles that organisations must apply when they collect and use personal data. These principles

-- Information about ethnicity, sexual orientation, health related data or other special category personal data where it is necessary and relevant for a specific purpose.
+- Information about ethnicity, sexual orientation, health related data or other special category personal data where it's necessary and relevant for a specific purpose

 When we collect and use personal data directly from you, we aim to provide specific and detailed information about the categories of personal data involved.

 Collecting personal data about children

 We do not knowingly collect personal data about children under the age of 13.
 If you become aware that a child has provided us with their personal data without the consent of the parent or guardian we would ask you to contact our Data Protection Officer straightaway so that we can address the matter.

 How we share personal data

 Relevant Sport England colleagues, suppliers and subcontractors will have access to your personal data for the purpose(s) it was collected for.
 When suppliers and subcontractors have access to your personal data, Sport England will still be responsible for decisions about how your personal data is used.

-In some cases, where there is a lawful basis for us to do so we may share personal data with third parties such as the Department for Digital Culture Media Sport, external auditors, the Information Commissioner’s Office, the Parliamentary and Health Service Ombudsman or other trusted partners, including NGBs and funded organisations.
-Where possible we will tell you if your personal data will be shared, and the third parties the data be shared with, at the time we collect your personal data.
+In some cases, where there is a lawful basis for us to do so we may share personal data with third parties such as the Department for Digital, Culture, Media and Sport, external auditors, the Information Commissioner’s Office, the Parliamentary and Health Service Ombudsman or other trusted partners, including NGBs and funded organisations.
+Where possible we'll tell you if your personal data will be shared, and the third parties the data be shared with, at the time we collect your personal data.

-If we are required by law to disclose personal data we will do so, in keeping with our obligations.
+If we're required by law to disclose personal data we will do so, in keeping with our obligations.